 - Sampling unit.
 The researchers must specify who or what they are studying;

 - Sample size.
 It is essential to determine how many persons must we include into research to obtain reliable results and at the same time not get over budget and miss deadlines.

 There are two basic sample types:

 - Probability samples, where units of the population have an a priori known and nonzero probability of being included in the sample.
 When discussing web surveys, probability samples are strongly influenced by noncoverage and sampling frame problems.
-Noncoverage error arises because all elements of target population do not have access to the Internet.
+Noncoverage error arises because all elements of the target population do not have access to the Internet.
 Sampling frame error arises because invitations to web surveys are usually shared through email and there are no complete records of email addresses of all internet users.
 An increase in sample size helps decrease sampling error;

 - Nonprobability samples, where units of the population do not have an a priori known and nonzero probability of being included in the sample.
 Lower costs are the prevalent reason that most web surveys are based on nonprobability panels.

 Statistical inference (i.e. drawing conclusions about the population based on a sample) is only possible by using a probability sample.

 Web surveys seem less intrusive and easily traceable when compared to traditional surveys, but companies can't acquire opinions of people without computers, computer illiterate people or older population not yet touched by computer revolution without the use of classic paper questionnaires and telephone surveys.
 But more and more people have access to the world wide web.

 Web surveys can be carried out in three different ways: